mui/mui-x/docs/data/date-pickers/date-time-picker/date-time-picker.md

 ## Uncontrolled vs. Controlled

-The Date Time Picker component can be uncontrolled or controlled
+The component can be uncontrolled or controlled

 {{"demo": "DateTimePickerValue.js"}}

 ## Responsiveness

-The Date Time Picker component is available in three variants:
+The component is available in three variants:

 - The `DesktopNextDateTimePicker` component which works best for mouse devices and large screens.
   It renders the views inside a popover and allows editing values directly inside the field.